mayakraft/Origami-Writing/readme.md

 # origami fold sequence

-a file format for folding instructions can make possible:
+a file format to describe set of folding instructions

+makes possible:

 * auto-generated origami diagrams
-* render an animation of a folding origami
+* render a folding animation of the origami

 ---

+## Format

-one sequence object can be as simple as:
+one sequence object defines a crease line

 ```
 {
-	"endpoints": [  // the endpoints of the crease
+	"endpoints": [  // the endpoints of the crease line
 		{"x": 0.5, "y": 0.0},
 		{"x": 0.5, "y": 1.0}
 	]
 }
 ```

-that makes a crease line.

 put many of them together in an array to make the whole fold sequence for an origami